Search

 }

-The response contains attributes for both, the embedded integration (token) and the hosted integration (url).
+The response contains the attributes for both, the embedded integration (token) and the hosted integration (url).

 token

-The token to initiate the Brite client in your checkout.
+The token is to initiate the Brite client in your checkout.
 It should be securely shared with the client.
-This allows your customers to complete the bank account verification as an embedded experience.
+This allows your customers to complete the Account Information product session as an embedded experience.
 We call this the embedded integration.
+This should be the recommended approach.

 Embedded integration (Recommended)